Course Corrections: National Law Enforcement Summit

 On November 13 & 14, 2018, the Equitas Project, in collaboration with national law enforcement representatives and leaders, presented a nationwide summit at LAPD Headquarters in Los Angeles, California.
 Course Corrections: National Law Enforcement Summit: From Crisis Intervention to Mental Health and Public Safety set the stage for 85 national law enforcement decision-makers in law enforcement, from regions all across the country, to point the way toward disentangling mental health and criminal justice, and help communities transition from a crisis intervention mode to sustainable health and safety.
-Participating leaders have contributed to a forthcoming co-authored national advocacy document identifying priorities set by the group, which is under review and will be published soon.
+Participating leaders have contributed to a co-authored national advocacy document identifying priorities set by the group, which is published here.

 Representatives from the following organizations participated in the event: